aurelia/aurelia/docs/user-docs/app-basics/routing.md

 * How to work with direct routing
 * How to use with parameterized routes
 * How to use with child routes
-* How to use Route Guards to prevent access to certain parts of your app
+* How to use router hooks to prevent access to certain parts of your app
 * How to use configuration-based routing
 * How to customize the router to support push state and hash change routing
 * Styling links with active CSS classes